 The story so far: 128×64 and smaller monochrome displays are usable.
 The smallest TFT displays much less so.

 About a week ago, I posted on G+ my concerns regarding the impact that Microchip’s purchase of Atmel might have for the Arduino ecosystem.
 Turns out I’m not alone, judging from the comments in the post from the Arduino folks that followed the same day.

 So there I was scratching an itch when I realized the scratch would make for a good Arduino library.
-AsyncTimer lets you create a timer that does something when you start it (or nothing if you prefer), then waits a … Continue reading

 If you’ve opted to use a general-purpose IDE for Arduino development, perhaps in conjunction with a Makefile, it’s helpful to know what directories to point your IDE toward to get decent code completion.
-To that end, I’ve added a list … Continue reading

 Congratulating the core and the community for 10 years of creativity-enabling open source wonderfulness.

 I got curious about how small I could make yesterday’s Arduino Pro Mini using through hole parts if I got rid of everything optional.
 And here’s the answer.

 Because winters are sucky and the weather outside still not at all inviting, I decided yesterday to see how close you could get to making an Arduino Pro Mini with through-hole parts.
 The answer is about this close.

 The main differences are the final product measures 1.1″ x 1.8″ rather than 0.7″ x 1.3″, two extra analog inputs available on the SMD version of the ATMEGA328P are missing, and the low-power configuration is a build-time option.
 Here’s the schematic* as it stands today.